msample/envoy-filter-example/inject.rst

 Header Injection
 ================

 Header injection is a flexible filter that can add headers to upstream-bound requests based on the original headers in the requests.
-The logic that computes the headers to inject is external to Envoy and accessed via a gRPC call.
+The logic that computes the headers to inject is external to Envoy and accessed via a gRPC call per request.
 Header injection is conditional on trigger and antitrigger headers being present.
 This allows multiple injection filters to be stacked yet only one of them fires.
 For example, if the first injection filter is triggered and successfully injects some headers, subsequent injection filters can use those injected headers as anti-triggers so they don't fire.
 This is important as the gRPC call must complete before Envoy can forward the request to the upstream cluster.

-Stacking injection filters may make sense if you have multiple sources of authentication such as session cookies and OAUTH tokens.
+Stacking injection filters with conditional triggers may make sense if you have multiple sources of authentication such as session cookies and OAUTH tokens.
 Each injection filter can talk to a different gRPC injection service, for example one backed by your OAUTH authorization server while another talks to your session service.

 .. code-block:: json